j-rob16/Group-JavaScript-React-Project/README.md

 <!-- ROADMAP -->
 ## Roadmap

-- [x] Add Editable Item Class
-- [x] Add Editable Vendor Class
+- [x] Create infographic to display planetary information
-- [ ] Add price to transaction rather than item
+- [ ] Expand infographic to contain moons & satellites
+- [x] Add Quiz section and save results to database
-- [ ] Update current CSS
+- [ ] Update and Improve Quiz section
+- [x] Create graphs using the chart.js library
+- [ ] Expand the graphs to make them dynamic.
+Allow the user to select desired info

 <!-- See the [open issues](https://github.com/othneildrew/Best-README-Template/issues) for a full list of proposed features (and known issues). -->